 $2.9 million was the average purchase price for covered transactions in Miami-Dade

 $6.5 million was the average purchase price for covered transaction in Manhattan

 The Miami Herald obtained the data below on 8300 filings from 2/28/16 through 3/9/17 from FinCEN pursuant to a Freedom of Information Act.

 Are Title Insurance Companies Meeting the GTO Requirements?

 DSA analyzed residential property sales records for Palm Beach and Miami-Dade counties.
-We sought to determine how many residential real estate transactions, similar to those made with Reali, would have potentially been covered by the GTO and to compare the potential number to the actual number of 8300s filed.
+We sought to determine how many residential real estate transactions, would have potentially been covered by the GTO and to compare the potential number to the actual number of 8300s filed.